 But I hate the actual running.
 It’s hard work and gives me none of the exhilaration that I get from cycling.
-Running makes me self conscious – it took me a long time to get over feeling self conscious and to start running in the daylight without fearing passing someone who knew me.
+Running makes me self conscious – it took me a long time to start running in the daylight without fearing passing someone who knew me.

 I started running after entering a duathlon in the area I lived at the time.
 This involved a 20 mile off-road run followed by a 30 mile cycle.
 Not training for the run was really not an option if I wanted to survive it.